bitofsquid/UM_korniotis/README.md

 # UM_korniotis

-For the next year, I am studying at the University of Miami and while there will be assisting Dr. George Korniotis with a research project to investigate relationships with state-level economic data releases and movements in equity markets.
+Over the next year, I will be conducting research alongside Dr. George Korniotis (http://bit.ly/2d6gd6f) exploring relationships between state level economic data releases and local stock returns.
+In research previously published by Dr. Korniotis and colleagues[1], a link was found that state economic data releases do tend to impact local stock returns.
+Specifically, the study finds that "local stock prices decline and average future returns...rise during local recessions as local risk aversion increases and local risk sharing abilities decline."
+Our work now will focus on refining these findings in an attempt to formulate potential trading strategies to capitalize on this phenomenon.

-This script gathers and formats data from the Beareau of Economic Analysis and the Beaureau of Labor Statistics.
-Although the purpose of the script isn't very glamorous, it turned out to be more of an ambitous endeavor than I originally anticipated but was an awesome learning experience.
+The R script within this repo gathers and formats data from the Beareau of Economic Analysis and the Beaureau of Labor Statistics.
+Most of the data was gathered and formatted programmatically in R, however, there were portions that were done manually in Microsoft Excel (e.g. I opted to gather release times and dates manually due to my rather modest webscraping abilities).

-The script has a bit of tidyr, dplyr, and even a touch of very primitive web scraping.
-Similar to my other projects, this one also is probably not very elegant, but it got the job done.
-Will try to add in the other aspects of the project that aren't confidential as the research effort continues.

-Thanks for taking a look.
+[1] State-Level Business Cycles and Local Return Predictability, with A. Kumar; Journal of Finance, 2013, 68(3), 1037-1096;featured in New York Times (June 15, 2008) and Minneapolis Star Tribune (June 22, 2008)